NelisW/my3D-Trium/building/Trium-build.md

 		#define Y_MIN_POS -(DELTA_PRINTABLE_RADIUS)
 - issue G1 X-50 Y0, Z0: then X will move up, Y will move down and Z will not move.
 You can also manually move the end effector with the power off and verify it.

+## (x,y,z) coordinate system
 The following picture obtained [here](https://print3d.com.pk/wp-content/uploads/2015/09/Delta-Kossi-Build-Manual.pdf) shows the coordinate system (not the tower naming) convention in graphical form:
 <img src="images/Calibration_Variables_v01.png">

+## Reuleaux print area

+A delta printer's print area is defined by the reach of all three delta arms and the actual print area is a clipped [Reuleaux triangle](https://en.wikipedia.org/wiki/Reuleaux_triangle) according to [Ryan Carlyle](https://groups.google.com/forum/#!topic/deltabot/xH_FIgClU9k).
+The actual Trium print area will be the intersetion of the hot bed circle and the Trium's Reuleaux triangle.

 # Notes